Tonks–Girardeau gas

 In physics, a Tonks–Girardeau gas is a Bose gas in which the repulsive interactions between bosonic particles confined to one dimension dominate the system's physics.
-It is named after physicists Marvin D. Girardeau and Lewi Tonks.
+It is named after physicists Lewi Tonks, who developed a classical model in 1936, and Marvin D. Girardeau who generalized it to the quantum regime.
 It is not a Bose–Einstein condensate as it does not demonstrate any of the necessary characteristics, such as off-diagonal long-range order or a unitary two-body correlation function, even in a thermodynamic limit and as such cannot be described by a macroscopically occupied orbital (order parameter) in the Gross–Pitaevskii formulation.

+The Tonks–Girardeau gas is a particular case of the Lieb–Liniger model.

 Definition

 A row of bosons all confined to a one-dimensional line cannot pass each other and therefore cannot exchange places.
 The resulting motion has been compared to a traffic jam: the motion of each boson is strongly correlated with that of its two neighbors.
 This can be thought of as the large-c limit of the delta Bose gas.

 Because the particles cannot exchange places, their behavior might be expected to be fermionic, but their behavior differs from that of fermions in several important ways: the particles can all occupy the same momentum state, which corresponds to neither Bose-Einstein nor Fermi–Dirac statistics.
 This is the phenomenon of bosonization which happens in 1+1 dimensions.

 In the case of a Tonks–Girardeau gas (TG), so many properties of this one-dimensional string of bosons would be sufficiently fermion-like that the situation is often referred to as the 'fermionization' of bosons.
 Tonks–Girardeau gas matches quantum Nonlinear Schrödinger equation for infinite repulsion, which can be efficiently analyzed by quantum inverse scattering method.
 This relation helps to study correlation functions.
 The correlation functions can be described by an Integrable system.
 In a simple case, it is a Painlevé transcendent.
 The quantum correlation functions of a Tonks–Girardeau gas can be described by means of classical, completely integrable, differential equations.
 Thermodynamics of Tonks–Girardeau gas was described by Chen Ning Yang.